basitarshad/Coinmena-Task/README.md

 # Coinmena-Task

-It's a news app that display crypto currencies rates and data.
+It's an app that display crypto currencies rates and data.
 You can see different currencies and their rates and also you can check the conversions.

 #How to run the app?